opencv/opencv/modules/imgproc/doc/feature_detection.rst

 Corners in the image can be found as the local maxima of this response map.

-.. index:: cornerMinEigenVal

 cornerMinEigenVal
 -----------------
+Calculates the minimal eigenvalue of gradient matrices for corner detection.

 .. ocv:function:: void cornerMinEigenVal( InputArray src, OutputArray dst, int blockSize, int apertureSize=3, int borderType=BORDER_DEFAULT )

-    Calculates the minimal eigenvalue of gradient matrices for corner detection.

     :param src: Input single-channel 8-bit or floating-point image.